jasonpeh77/CTF/README.md

 ## **Crack it! -70 mark**
 - based on question it need to find the password so we using Strings to find password
 <img width="410" alt="image" src="https://github.com/jasonpeh77/CTF/assets/117582674/3050f89a-00de-404e-8345-49d2875fd65b">

-- from here we can saw the password is abc123 -flag:ctf{abc123}
+-from here we can saw the password is abc123 -flag:ctf{abc123}